Arkut Kannabhiran

-A. Kanan / Arkut Kannabhiran (18 June 1920 – 12 September 2004), more popularly known as A. Kanan, was an Indian vocalist in the Hindustani classical tradition and one of the legendary vocalist from Kirana Gharana.
+Arkut Kannabhiran (18 June 1920 – 12 September 2004), more popularly known as A. Kanan, was an Indian vocalist in the Hindustani classical tradition and one of the legendary vocalist from Kirana Gharana.
 He is known for the khayal form of singing to which he lent his individuality.

 Early life

 Arkut Kannabhiran was born in Madras (present-day Chennai), in 1920.
 As he grew up he was interested in cricket as well as singing.

 He began his professional career joining the railways at the age of 18.
 In his 20s, while in Bombay (present-day Mumbai) for a cricket match, he auditioned for the All India Radio station there.
 The auditioners were so impressed by his singing voice that they offered him a slot of air time.
 His job saw him posted at Hyderabad and here he began taking lessons in Hindustani classical music from Pandit Lahanu Babu Rao.
 Shortly after, he got transferred to Calcutta (now Kolkata) where he studied music with Girija Shankar Chakraborty.
 Subsequently, when his job required his transfer from Kolkata, he left the job and stayed on in the city.
 He later came in contact with the musician Amir Khan.